 Creating and maintaining a positive attitude is a gift you can give yourself.
-When you decide to create a positive framework for viewing the world, you create more resources for yourself.
+Decide to create a positive framework for viewing the world.
+This creates more resources for yourself.
 And those resources are life-long with benefits you will continue to reap.

 Consider A Cognitive Coach